 Businesses say college isn’t preparing graduates for work: why not, and chiefly, what are burgeoning professionals to do?

-NEW sat with current apprentice, Christian Tovar-Vargas, to hear his attraction to the Work Experience + Apprenticeship model, as he closes his own learning gap from student to professional.
+NEW sat with current apprentice, Christian Tovar-Vargas, to hear his attraction to the New apprenticeship, as he closes his own learning gap from student to professional.

 What were university career counselors telling you about jobs after graduation?